Babe Ruth's called shot: Event

-Root's next pitch was a curveball, and Ruth hit it to the deepest part of the center-field near the flag pole.
+Root's next pitch was a curveball, and Ruth hit it to the deepest part of the centerfield near the flagpole.
 Estimates of the distance vary up to 490 feet.
 The ground distance to the center-field corner, somewhat right of straightaway center was 440 feet.
 The ball landed a little bit to the right of the 440 corners and farther back, apparently in the temporary seating in Sheffield Avenue behind the permanent interior bleacher seats.
-Calling the game over the radio, broadcaster Tom Manning shouted, "The ball is going, going, going, high into the center-field stands...and it is a home run!"
+Calling the game over the radio, broadcaster Tom Manning shouted, "The ball is going, going, going, high into the center-field stands ... and it is a home run!"
 Ruth himself later described the hit as "past the flagpole" which stood behind the scoreboard and the 440 corners.
 Ruth's powerful hit was aided by a strong carrying wind that day.

 Newsreel footage, available in MLB's 100 Years of the World Series, showed that Ruth was crowding the plate and nearly stepped forward out of the batter's box, inches away from the risk of being called out (Rule 6.06a).
 The film also shows that as he rounded first base, Ruth looked toward the Cubs dugout and made a waving-off gesture with his left hand; then as he approached third, he made another mocking gesture, a two-armed "push" motion, toward the suddenly quiet Cubs bench.
 Many reports have claimed that Ruth "thumbed his nose" at the Cubs dugout, but the existing newsreel footage does not show that.
-(If it occurred, it might have been considered vulgar and could have been edited out.)
+The Associated Press game report stated that Ruth raised four fingers, signifying a home run, as he ran the bases.

-Attending the game was Franklin D. Roosevelt, then a presidential candidate, as well as future Associate Justice of the United States Supreme Court John Paul Stevens (at the time a twelve-year-old boy).
+Attending the game was Franklin D. Roosevelt, then a presidential candidate, as well as 12-year-old boy and future associate justice of the United States Supreme Court John Paul Stevens.
 Roosevelt reportedly laughed while watching Ruth run the bases.

-When Ruth crossed home plate, he could no longer hide his smile, and he was patted by his exuberant teammates when he reached the Yankees dugout.

 Root remained in the game but for only one more pitch, which the next batter, Lou Gehrig, hit into the right-field seats for his second home run of the day.
-The Yankees won the game 7–5 and the next day they finished off the Cubs 13–6, completing a four-game sweep of the World Series.
+The Yankees won the game 7–5 and the next day they defeated the Cubs 13–6, completing a four-game sweep of the World Series.